Tyrn/wei/the-insider-en.typ

      "We are not discussing technical parameters of  military chutes at this hearing.
 Did you only see chutes?"

-     "No. There were  several storage areas there - 17A, 17B  and 17C - that
-had walls and locks designed in a different way.
+     "No. There were  several storage areas there---17A, 17B  and 17C---that had walls and locks designed in a different way.
 In particular, the storages had  radiation  shielding.
 Mr.  Bemish was brought  in and  he  opened  the storage."